kokushta/CLI-Minify/readme.md

 # CLI Minify

 This is a PHP CLI minification tool for CSS and JavaScript.
-It uses Matthias Mullie [minify](https://github.com/matthiasmullie/minify) library as an engine.
+It uses Matthias Mullie's [minify](https://github.com/matthiasmullie/minify) library as an engine.

 ## Installation/Usage